California rent increase laws for Landlords

 Security deposits

 Haney emphasized that excessive security deposits create barriers to housing affordability and accessibility.
-The new law, effective from July 1, 2024, makes California the twelfth state to cap security deposits at one month's rent.
+Effective July 1, 2024, the law makes California the twelfth state to cap security deposits at one month's rent.
 Small landlords with no more than two properties and four units are exempt from the legislation.
 For California residents, the move is a step toward improving housing affordability.

 Screening fee receipts